-Control Function Commands

-Figure 9 shows the protocols necessary for measuring temperatures, accessing the memory and PIO pins, and changing the chain state.
+The Control Function Flow Chart (Figure 10) describes the protocols necessary for measuring temperatures, accessing the memory and PIOs, and changing the chain state.
 Examples on how to use these and other functions are included at the end of this document.
-The communication between master and DS28EA00 takes place either at standard speed (default, OD = 0) or at overdrive speed (OD = 1).
-If not explicitly set into the overdrive mode after power-up, the DS28EA00 communicates at standard speed.
+The communication between master and DS28EA00 takes place either at standard speed (default, OD = 0) or at Overdrive Speed (OD = 1).
+If not explicitly set into the Overdrive mode after power-up the DS28EA00 communicates at standard speed.

-Write Scratchpad [4Eh]
+WRITE SCRATCHPAD [4Eh]

 This command allows the master to write 3 bytes of data to the scratchpad of the DS28EA00.
-The first data byte is associated with the TH register (byte address 2), the second byte is associated with the TL register (byte address 3), and the third byte is associated with the Configuration register (byte address 4).
+The first data byte is associated with the TH register (byte address 2), the second byte is associated with the TL register (byte address 3), and the third byte is associated with the configuration register (byte address 4).
 Data must be transmitted least significant bit first.
-All 3 bytes must be written before the master issues a reset, or the data can be corrupted.
+All three bytes MUST be written before the master issues a reset, or the data may be corrupted.

-Read Scratchpad [BEh]
+READ SCRATCHPAD [BEh]

 This command allows the master to read the contents of the scratchpad.
-The data transfer starts with the least significant bit of the Temperature Readout register at byte address 0 and continues through the remaining 7 bytes of the scratchpad.
-If the master continues reading, it gets a ninth byte, which is an 8-bit CRC of all the data in the scratchpad.
-This CRC is generated by the DS28EA00 and uses the same polynomial function as is used with the ROM registration number.
-The CRC is transmitted in its true (noninverted) form.
-The master can issue a reset to terminate the reading early if only part of the scratchpad data is needed.
+The data transfer starts with the least significant bit of the temperature readout register at byte address 0 and continues through the remaining 7 bytes of the scratchpad.
+If the master continues reading, it gets a 9th byte, which is an 8-bit CRC of all the data in the scratchpad.
+This CRC is generated by the DS28EA00 and uses the same polynomial function as is used with the ROM Registration Number.
+The CRC is transmitted in its true (non-inverted) form.
+The master may issue a reset to terminate the reading early if only part of the scratchpad data is needed.